-Working with an experienced Miami first-party insurance claims attorney will ensure that your insurance company upholds their end of the bargain and you receive the compensation you need to recover from your loss.
-Skilled attorney Mike Redondo is available to take your call, review the terms of your policy, and help you make a successful first-party insurance claim.
+Working with an experienced first-party insurance claims attorney will ensure that your insurance company upholds their end of the bargain and you receive the compensation you need to recover from your loss.
+Miami insurance attorney Mike Redondo is available to take your call, review the terms of your policy, and help you make a successful first-party insurance claim.

 When you file an insurance claim with your own insurance company, that is called a first-party insurance claim.

 There are multiple situations that might require you to file a first-party insurance claim, even if someone (or something) else is responsible for your losses and damages.
 In the event of an auto accident, for example, you would not only seek compensation from the driver responsible for your injuries, but also from your own insurance company to cover immediate costs such as medical expenses.

 In Miami, first-party insurance claims often arise from property damage resulting from natural disasters, such as fire, hurricanes, tornadoes, lightning, wind or flooding.
 First-party insurance claims may also arise from situations such as water damage from a broken pipe, mold damage, vandalism or theft.

 Prior to filing a first-party insurance claim for your property damage, you should review the terms of your insurance policy.